OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/OGM Bootstrap MOU/Appendix A - Sprint 1 Statement of Work.md

-# Appendix A: Slim, Fast Statement of Work
+# Appendix A - Sprint 1 Statement of Work

 ## Overview